Miguel de Unamuno: Turn against Franco

-Confrontation with Millán Astray
+Confrontation with Millán-Astray

-On 12 October 1936, the Spanish Civil War had been underway for just under three months; the celebration of Discovery of America had brought together a politically diverse crowd at the University of Salamanca, including Enrique Pla y Deniel, the Archbishop of Salamanca, and Carmen Polo Martínez-Valdés, the wife of Franco, Africanist General José Millán Astray and Unamuno himself.
+On 12 October 1936, the Spanish Civil War had been underway for just under three months; the celebration of the discovery of America had brought together a politically diverse crowd at the University of Salamanca, including Enrique Pla y Deniel, the Archbishop of Salamanca, and Carmen Polo Martínez-Valdés, the wife of Franco, Africanist General José Millán Astray and Unamuno himself.

 Unamuno had supported Franco's uprising because he believed it necessary to bring order to the anarchy created by the Popular Front, and that day he was representing General Franco in the event.
 By then the Republican Government had removed Unamuno from his perpetual rectory at the Salamanca University and the rebel government had restored him.

 There are different versions of what occurred.

 The Portillo/Thomas version

 According to the British historian Hugh Thomas in his magnum opus The Spanish Civil War (1961), the evening began with an impassioned speech by the Falangist writer José María Pemán.
 After this, Professor Francisco Maldonado decried Catalonia and the Basque Country as "cancers on the body of the nation," adding that "Fascism, the healer of Spain, will know how to exterminate them, cutting into the live flesh, like a determined surgeon free from false sentimentalism."

 From somewhere in the auditorium, someone cried out the Spanish Legion's motto "¡Viva la Muerte!"
 [Long live death!].
 As was his habit, Millán Astray, the founder and first commander of the Spanish Legion, responded with "¡España!"
 [Spain!]; the crowd replied with "¡Una!"
 [One!].
 He repeated "¡España!"; the crowd then replied "¡Grande!"
 [Great!].
 A third time, Millán Astray shouted "¡España!"; the crowd responded "Libre!"
 [Free!]
 This—Spain, one, great, and free—was a common Falangist cheer and would become a francoist motto thereafter.
 Later, a group of uniformed Falangists entered, saluting the portrait of Franco that hung on the wall.

 Unamuno, who was presiding over the meeting, rose up slowly and addressed the crowd: